IIIF/api/source/event/2016/thehague.md

 ## IIIF Working Groups Meeting - The Hague - 2016

 The International Image Interoperability Framework ([IIIF][home-page]) Working Groups meeting in The Hague is intended for active IIIF community participants and [working groups][groups].
 Attendance is free, but capacity is limited, so [registration][eventbrite] is required in order to ensure that we do not exceed the capacity of the venue.
-Meeting sessions and schedule will be made available by September 19, 2016 - please check back for schedule details.
+Meeting sessions and schedule are available through [sched][sched].

 ### Logistics